engineyard/ey-docs/pages/use-deploy-hooks-with-engine-yard-appcloud.md

 in which they run is specified in the documentation for the `ey deploy` command.

-## Capistrano Similarities
+## Capistrano similarities

 Our deployment system mimics Capistrano's filesystem layout so it will be familiar to you if you have ever used Capistrano.
-In fact it is still backwards compatible with Capistrano so you can use both at the same time if so desired.
+In fact, it is still backwards compatible with Capistrano so you can use both at the same time if so desired.